 In order to qualify for SSD benefits, most people require 40 work credits.
 Twenty of those credits must have been earned within the last 10 years.
 If you qualify for SSD, you may be entitled to monetary compensation.
 Benefits of up to one-half of your disability amount can be paid monthly to your spouse or children.

 In some situations, ex-spouses may qualify for SSD benefits if they meet Social Security requirements.
 Survivor benefits may be available for surviving spouses and children.
-The Arizona SSD lawyers at Matt Fendon Law Group will help you understand the benefits you could receive.

 What Kinds of Benefits Are There?